 Course Information (AQA 7707)

-Type: Two year Part Time
+Type: Part time

 This course draws on the academic field of Stylistics in order to create an integrated English Language and Literature course which brings together literary and non-literary discourses.
 By exploring a variety of texts you will learn how to integrate literary and linguistic fields, and share concepts about the way language choices create representations.
 This will allow you to analyse literary and non-literary texts in a range of modes and genres whilst developing a variety of skills that will allow you to develop higher interpretation and analytical thinking.
 Within this course you will study: